Is there anything more annoying than beard dandruff?

 We’re actually talking about the Omega 3 oils that are found in oily fish like salmon.

-Because these oils reduce inflammation, even in your skin, they can also play an important part in tackling beard dandruff.
+Because these oils reduce inflammation, even in your skin, they can also play an important part in knowing how to get rid of beard dandruff.

-You could take Omega 3 supplements or just increase your intake of oily fish.
+You could take Omega 3 supplements or just increase your intake of oily fish, as one of the ways how to get rid of beard dandruff.

-(Salmon tastes great grilled on a BBQ covered in Cajun rub).
+(Salmon tastes greatly grilled on a BBQ covered in Cajun rub).

 Of course, the ingredients we looked at above are often found in beard oil anyway.